ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-vdc.md

    * Click **Open VCDA** to open the VMware Cloud Director Availability (VCDA) Console.
    * Click **Veeam backups** to open the Self-Service Backup Portal.

-   You can enable the Veeam® Backup and Replication and VCDA services through the Cloud Director site details page if the services are not installed.
+   You can enable the Veeam® Backup and VCDA services through the Cloud Director site details page if the services are not installed.
    {: note}

 ## Procedure to delete a virtual data center